jenkinsci/run-selector-plugin/README.md

    - `lastUnsuccessfulBuild`
    - `lastCompletedBuild`
  - **Triggering Run Selector** - selects the run that triggered this run (usually the upstream run)
- - **Specific Run Selector** - selects the run based on the given build number parameter
+ - **Build Number Run Selector** - selects the run based on the given build number parameter
+ - **Display Name Run Selector** - selects the run based on its display name
  - **Parameterized Run Selector** - selects the run based on a parameter
  - **Fallback Run Selector** - tries multiple selectors consequently